michal-h21/make4ht/README.md

 ### DOM filters

-DOM filters are variant of filters that use the [`LuaXML`](https://ctan.org/pkg/luaxml) library to modify directly the XML object.
-This enables more powerful operations than the regex based filters from the previous section.
+DOM filters are variants of filters that use the [`LuaXML`](https://ctan.org/pkg/luaxml) library to modify directly the XML object.
+This enables more powerful operations than the regex-based filters from the previous section.

 Example: